 Instead, students need to use this extra time to their advantage and apply for as many scholarships as they can.
 Find my very best 10 scholarship tips that helped my own boys win so many scholarships right here:Scholarship Application Tips in Turbulent Times #coronavirus #college #scholarships Click To Tweet

 If I can help you in any way during this time, please don’t hesitate to reach out to me.
-Email me at firstname.lastname@example.org or feel free to Facebook message me.
+Email me at firstname.lastname@example.org or Facebook message me.

 To the Class of 2020, you are STRONG, RESILIENT, and AMAZING.
 Your hard work will not go unnoticed by anyone.
 Take this crisis one day at a time and know that your future is still as bright as ever.